 Each of the April 7, 2014 agreements were amended on December 31, 2015 to provide that Mr. Patel must execute (and not revoke) the waiver and release document within 45 days following the effective date of termination of his employment other than for "cause" or unacceptable performance.
 If such waiver and release document becomes effective on a timely basis by its own terms, then the first severance pay installment (in an amount equal to two months of his annual base salary) will be paid on the 60th day after termination of his employment and, for the ten months thereafter, he will receive pro-rate installments of the severance pay.
-In certain circumstances, payment of amounts may be required to be delayed for a period of six months after separation from service and the accumulated amount would then be paid in a lump sum payment, without interest, within five business days after the end of the sixmonth delay period.
+In certain circumstances, payment of amounts may be required to be delayed for a period of six months after separation from service and the accumulated amount would then be paid in a lump sum payment, without interest, within five business days after the end of the six-month delay period.
 In addition, in order to resign his employment for "good reason," Mr. Patel must notify the Company in writing within 15 days of the initial existence of any event falling under the definition of "good reason."
 The Company will then have 60 days following its receipt of such notice to cure or remedy such alleged "good reason" event.

 Neil Salvage.
 Mr. Salvage joined our Company as an at-will employee in July 2013 and he currently serves as our Chief Revenue Officer pursuant to an employment offer letter dated June 10, 2013 (as revised on August 2, 2013).
 The employment offer letter provides that Mr. Salvage will receive an annual base salary of \$390,000 and he is eligible to receive a target annual incentive of 60% of his base salary, subject to the discretion of the Compensation Committee.
 The employment offer letter further provides that in the event of Mr. Salvage's termination for a reason other than "cause", Mr. Salvage's next available tranche of equity will vest upon his termination.
 The offer letter further provides that Mr. Salvage is eligible to participate in employee benefits programs (including paid time off and participation in the Company's 401(k) plan) and that he received a sign-on bonus of \$10,000 and equity compensation grants (46,314 restricted stock units, plus eligibility to receive additional restricted stock units valued at \$100,000 in February 2014) in connection with his hire.
-For one year after his employment has terminated, Mr. Salvage will be obligated to comply with non-compete and non-soliciting of employees and customers restrictions.
-"Cause" is generally defined as (i) gross negligence by Mr. Salvage in performing his duties or (ii) any breach of his fiduciary duties to the Company or (iii) conviction of (or guilty or no contest plea) to any felony, act of fraud or embezzlement, or (iv) material violation of a Company policy or (v) any unauthorized use or disclosure of confidential information or trade secrets.
+For one year after his employment has terminated, Mr. Salvage in performing his duties or (ii) any breach of his fiduciary duties to the Company or (iii) conviction of (or guilty or no contest plea) to any felony, act of fraud or embezzlement, or (iv) material violation of a Company policy or (v) any unauthorized use or disclosure of confidential information or trade secrets.